Thinking about getting a pet duck?

 Ducks are hardy, but they do need a place to escape the elements and the predators.
 Keep in mind that some predators are also intelligent and will dig under a poorly reinforced fence or enclosure.

-Ducks make good pets.
-They’re intelligent, fun and enjoyable to watch.
-Their feed is relatively cheap, and they also enjoy eating greens.
-This is wonderful for weed control, but watch out for your garden.
+They are smart, fun and enjoyable to watch.
+Their food is relatively cheap, and they also enjoy eating greens.
+This is wonderful for weed control — but watch out for your garden.

-Like any pet, a duck is a commitment of time and energy as you accommodate your duck’s needs.
-Ducks need to be protected and sheltered from predators and from the environment.
+As with any pet, a duck is a commitment of time and energy as you accommodate their needs.
+A pet duck needs to be protected and sheltered from predators and from the environment.

-Speak with your veterinarian about getting a duck and what kind of commitment this will entail.
-Your vet can tell you about special behaviors to watch for, what type of duck would be best for you, and what health concerns might arise.
+Speak with your avian veterinarian about getting a duck and what kind of commitment this will entail.
+The vet can tell you about special behaviors to watch for, what type of duck would be best for you and what health concerns might arise.